younan-marietherese/Gaussian-Naive-Bayes/README.md

 # Iris Species Classification using Gaussian Naive Bayes

+This project is part of the ZAKA Machine Learning Specialization and earned **Top 2** placement on the leaderboard.

 ## Overview

 This repository contains a Google Colab notebook that walks through the **Data Science Lifecycle** using the classic **Iris flower dataset**.
 The objective is to build a **simple machine learning model from scratch** to predict the **species of an iris flower** based on its physical characteristics.